tercen/starter_guide/docs/Introduction.md

 ![Screenshot](img/starter_guide_workflow_7.jpg)

-### Adjust the Color Palette
+### Adjust the Colour Palette

-Tercen has color control options for visualisations made with the crosstab.
+Tercen has colour control options for visualisations made with the crosstab.

 Right Click on the data cell to bring up the menu.